Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Proposed Method

-Bayesian Optimization is a probabilistic, gradient-free, sequential decision-making framework designed to optimize expensive, black-box functions.
-It builds a probabilistic surrogate model, such as a Gaussian Process, and uses an acquisition function to balance exploration and exploitation when selecting the next point to evaluate (\cite{raina2023robotic}).
-We have used expected improvement (EI) as the acquisition function for maximizing the negative of the total beam loss, mentioned in Eq.~\ref{eq:opt}.
+Bayesian Optimization (BO) builds a probabilistic surrogate model, such as a Gaussian process, and uses an acquisition function to balance exploration and exploitation when selecting the next point to evaluate \cite{shahriari2015taking}.
+We have used expected improvement (EI) as the acquisition function mentioned in Eq.~\ref{eq:ei} \cite{snoek2012practical}.

-In this context, $z$ represents the design parameter.
-The mean prediction from the Gaussian Process at point $z$ is denoted by $\mu_f(z)$, while $\sigma_f^2(z)$ represents the variance (uncertainty) of the prediction at $z$.
-The best observed value so far is $f^+(z)$.
-The exploration parameter, $\xi$, controls the exploration-exploitation trade-off during optimization.
+In this context, $z$ represents the design parameter (latent space of the beam).
+The mean prediction from the Gaussian process at point $z$ is denoted by $\mu_f(z)$, while $\sigma_f^2(z)$ represents the variance (uncertainty) of the prediction at $z$ (See Fig.~\ref{fig:model}(C)).
+The best observed value so far is $f^+$.
+The exploration hyperparameter, $\xi$, controls the exploration-exploitation trade-off during optimization.
 The standardized improvement is $\tilde{z}$.
 Here, $\Phi(\tilde{z})$ is the cumulative density function of the standard normal distribution, and $\phi(\tilde{z})$ is its probability density function.

-Bayesian Optimization (BO) operates on the latent space of a Variational Autoencoder (VAE) and assumes a well-defined, continuous space for effective exploration.
+BO operates on the latent space of a CVAE and assumes a well-defined, continuous space for effective exploration.
 However, achieving an ideal latent space where every randomly sampled point corresponds to realistic physical signals is challenging.
 To prevent BO from exploring infeasible regions of the latent space, a classifier can assist by either excluding such regions from the explorer's memory or penalizing the optimizer when these regions are encountered.
 For simplicity, we eliminate these infeasible regions from BO's exploration history using a pretrained ResNet50 classifier.
 The classifier is trained with high accuracy ($\sim 0.99989$) to map phase space projections ($X$) across different modules into 48 classes ($m$).
 Classifier-pruned BO is designed to discard explored points ($z_{1:48}$) if their decoding ($X_{1:48}$) does not belong to the true classes.
 The CBOL-Tuner algorithm is outlined in Alg.~\ref{alg:CBOL-tuner}.